-In 2021, the Monongalia County Commission issued a special district excise tax revenue bonds to provide funds to finance the development and financing of certain public infrastructure improvements within the excise tax district including, but not limited to, the following: water lines, sanitary sewer lines, storm water drainage, new road construction, and road improvements, including without limitation a new interstate highway interchange and related improvements, intersection improvements, curbing, traffic control, lighting and other related infrastructure and utilities improvements, and the costs of planning, acquiring, constructing and equipping certain intercollegiate and other athletic facilities, including without limitation, a baseball park and other facilities, fields, parks and/or stadiums, and appurtenances and amenities relating thereto, all within or benefitting the Excise Tax District.
+In 2021, the Monongalia County Commission issued a special district excise tax revenue bonds to provide funds to finance the development and financing of certain public infrastructure improvements within the excise tax district including, but not limited to, the following: water lines, sanitary sewer lines, storm water drainage, new road construction, and road improvements, including without limitation a new interstate highway interchange and related improvements, intersection improvements, curbing, traffic control, lighting and other related infrastructure and other racilities, including without limitation, a baseball park and other facilities, fields, parks and/or stadiums, and appurtenances and amenities relating thereto, all within or benefitting the Excise Tax District.
 The Series 2021 A Bonds were issued in the aggregate principal amount of \$16,445,000, all of which was advanced and is outstanding.
 According to the Bond Indenture the 2021 Excise Tax Bonds shall evidence indebtedness only to the extent that such principal has been advanced and is outstanding as reflected on such Record of Advances.
-The principal and interest on the Series 2021 B Bonds are to be paid from and secured by a pledge of 50% of the net excise tax revenues generated in the Excise Tax District with additional rent to be payable from time to time by West Virginia University pursuant to the lease purchase agreement.
+The principal and interest on the Series 2021 B Bonds are to be paid from and secured by a pledge of 50% of the net excise tax revenues generated in the Excise Tax District to the payable from time to time by West Virginia University pursuant to the lease purchase agreement.
 Estimated annual debt service requirements to maturity for the bonds that is outstanding are as follows: